-Lots of babies walk about 4 months after learning to pull themselves up onto their feet – and they’ll be cruising along the furniture before taking those first cautious steps out into the big wide world (or big wide living room).
+Lots of babies walk around 4 months after learning to pull themselves up onto their feet – and they’ll be cruising along the furniture before taking those first cautious steps out into the big wide world (or big wide living room).

 But again, this isn’t the same for everyone.

 When they’re in the process of learning to walk, you might notice an increase in fussiness when they’re awake (oops, sorry!) and some disruption to their sleeping habits (REALLY sorry!).